frg-fossee/eSim-Cloud/CONFIG.md

 **Make sure your migrations are all setup and you can see workflow API in the Django admin panel**

-Follow the order to setup the workflow
+Follow the order to setup the workflow [There is already a sample workflow setup up]

  ### Setting up states: